asv-soft/asv-drones/README.md

 ### 6.5 Repository Hosting

-Our Git repository is hosted on [GitHub](https://github.com/asv-soft/asv-drones-sdr).
-Ensure that you have the necessary permissions and follow best practices for repository management.
+Our Git repository is hosted on [GitHub](https://github.com/asv-soft/asv-drones).
+Ensure that you have the necessary permissions and follow the best practices for repository management.

 By following these version control practices, we aim to maintain a well-organized and collaborative development process.

 ## 7. Build and Deployment

-The build and deployment processes are crucial components of our development workflow.
-This section outlines the steps for building the project and deploying it using GitHub Releases.
+The build and deployment processes are crucial parts of our development workflow.
+This section outlines the steps for building the project and deploying it using GitHub Actions.

 ### 7.1 Build Process